nickytonline/source.nickytonline.github.io/src/pages/blog/2019-08-15-update-dependencies-with-dependabot-cypress-and-netlify.md

 ## Get Your Repository Set Up for CI/CD

 My site is hosted on [GitHub](https://github.com), so we'll go through the settings there.
-If you use another service like [GitLab](https://gitlab.com)
+If you use another service like [GitLab](https://gitlab.com), the settings are similar.

 From your repository main page, click on the Settings tab.
 From there click the Branches section to create a branch protection rule.